-In the "OCEAN CLIMATE ACTION PLAN" released by the White House Office of Science and Technology Policy in March 2023, a clear message is included - marine energy technology commercialization needs to rapidly and responsibly advance.
-With this message from the Executive Branch of the U.S. government, the MEP WG is hopeful the priorities laid out within this document will be met and marine energy technology funding will be at the same level as solar and wind.
+In the "Ocean Climate Action Plan" released by the White House Office of Science and Technology Policy in March 2023, a clear message is included - marine energy technology commercialization needs to rapidly and responsibly advance.
+With this message from the Executive Branch of the U.S. government, the MEP WG is hopeful the priorities laid out within this document will be met and marine energy technology funding will be on par with the funding appropriated to the solar and wind technology offices.